vishaaltijare/SnackWise-product-Landing-website-Built-with-AI-Research-a-Bit-of-Curiosity/README.md

 ## Key Insights
 - AI can generate not just web content, but a full structured guide—from hero sections to wireframes.
-- Clear prompt scaffolding leads to more useful, human-like results.
+- Using clear step-by-step prompts helps the AI give better, more natural answers
 - Evaluating model outputs critically (not blindly accepting) leads to sharper, more effective messaging.
 - Small tweaks in tone and CTA placement massively impact conversion potential.